evogelpohl/youtube_transcript_wordcloud/README.md

 This project provides a Jupyter Notebook tool to extract transcripts from YouTube videos, process the text data, and generate a word cloud visualization.
 It's particularly useful for analyzing keynotes or presentations to quickly identify the most frequently mentioned terms.

 ## Installation
+WordCloud might not be compatible with PY > 3.10.
+Tested with 3.9

 ### Prerequisites
 Before you begin, ensure you have the following installed: